 Liz held the position of the Deputy Commissioner of Operations of New York State’s Human Rights Enforcement agency.
 She was responsible for running the day-to-day operations of the agency, and was instrumental in leading the successful effort to amend the New York State Human Rights law to ban discrimination against people who have HIV/AIDS in the mid 1980’s.

 Liz has also worked in many other senior level capacities and has served on several not for profit organizations and small corporate boards: New York State Commission on Domestic Violence, the Governor’s Gay Rights Task Force, the Lower Manhattan Cultural Council and was Chair of the Board of Directors of the Manhattan Borough Development Corporation.

-She is currently on the Advisory Board of Directors and helped to conceptualize a nationally distributed glossy magazine called KIWI- a magazine targeted to families, parents and children of all ages and provides practical nutritional health, fitness and “green” home advice to support families to “live the natural and organic way”
+She is currently on the Advisory Board of Directors and helped to conceptualize a nationally distributed glossy magazine called KIWI.
+The magazine is targeted to families, parents and children of all ages and provides practical nutritional health, fitness and “green” home advice to support families to “live the natural and organic way”.

 Among several other awards she has received, she has been named one of the 21 Leaders of the 21st Century by Women's E-News.
 She is an acknowledged public speaker and has spoken at colleges, universities, conferences and conventions throughout the United States on topics including civil and human rights, women and leadership, women in politics, youth empowerment and economic development in urban, suburban and rural America.
 As an art collector and entrepreneur, Liz has also co- owned a gallery of contemporary art in Santa Fe New Mexico.